 For Patients & Caregivers

-Calcium glucarate has not been shown to treat or prevent cancer.
+Although lab studies suggest anticancer effects, calcium glucarate has not been shown to treat or prevent cancer in humans.

 - To detoxify the body